Wairarapa Wines in association with Bayleys presents the Harvest Festival

 For updates and news follow us on Facebook

-Wine, food & entertainment - the Harvest Festival is fast becoming recognized as a high quality, annual event.
+Wine, food & entertainment - the Harvest Festival is a highly anticipated annual event - tickets sell out fast.

 The festival will be held at the beautiful, sheltered riverside setting locally known as ‘The Cliffs' on the banks of the Ruamahunga River at the end of Dakins Road in rural Wairarapa (click here for map).
 Its remoteness and vineyard setting is part of its appeal while still being close to public transport.